-New Street
+New Street (South Side)

 New Street is an important and highly attractive early street.
-The north side of the street comprises Georgian houses and there are two Georgian house at the west end of the south side, all built circa 1800.
-The Georgian houses are listed grade II.
-There is a 19th century house and shopfront on the south side.
+There are two Georgian houses at the west end of the south side, built circa 1800, and to the east of these, a Victorian building with an attractive shopfront.
 The eastern end of the south side comprises a large modern block (which replaced the Town Hall) in a loosely Georgian style which detracts slightly from the rest of the street.
-So too does the post-war building at the west end of the street, which is set back from the building line [Plate 5.9].
+So too does the post-war building at the west end of the street, which is set back from the building line.
+(The north side of the street is in conservation area no. 2).
+[Plate 5.9].